 Tornadoes are unpredictable and dangerous events that can happen at any time of the year.
 By knowing how to recognize them, how to find shelter outside, and how to stay safe after they pass, you can increase your chances of survival and minimize your risks of injury.
 Remember to always stay alert and prepared for any weather emergencies.

-If you are looking for any outside storm shelter call OKC Shelters today.
+If you are looking for any outside storm shelter call OKC Shelters today at 405-896-8080.